manuelbento19/state-man/README.md

 ### Persisting Store Data

-You can persist store's data across sessions by saving it to a storage medium such as localStorage, sessionStorage, or other available storage options.
-This ensure that the data is retained even when the page is reloaded or the browser is closed and reopened.
+You can persist a store's data across sessions by saving it to a storage medium such as `localStorage`, `sessionStorage`, or other available storage options.
+This ensures that the data is retained even when the page is reloaded or the browser is closed and reopened.

+Additionally, it is possible to synchronize the store's state across different tabs or windows.
+When a change is made in one tab or window, all other tabs or windows that share the same storage context.
+This allows you to update the state seamlessly across multiple views.

 ```jsx
 import { create, persist } from "@bentoo/state-man";